 Whole School Approaches

-All year groups at Balliol use a phonics programme called 'Sounds-Write'.
+Balliol uses a phonics programme called 'Letters and Sounds'.
 This teaches children how to blend and segment words using pure sounds.

 Reading at Balliol

 Children read a wide variety of phonic-based books.
 Once they are ready, they use a programme called 'Accelerated Reader' to test their reading comprehension and independent reading skills.

 Handwriting at Balliol

 Balliol uses a structured handwriting scheme called 'pen-pals'.
 Pen-pals provides children with opportunities to develop motor control, learn and consolidate letter shapes and then move systematically onto joining in year one once they are ready.
 The aim of the scheme is to enable children to develop a fast and fluent handwriting style.